ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 It's just **A** framework.
 I make no recommendations: use it or abuse it.
 It's what I use on my projects.
 It's lightly opinionated: using out-of-the-box Blazor/Razor/DotNetCore systems and toolkits whereever possible.
 The CSS framework is a lightly customized version of BootStrap.

-There are 6 articles describing various aspects of the framework and coding patterns used:
+There are 5 articles describing various aspects of the framework and coding patterns used:

 1. Project Structure and Framework - a bit of an introduction.
 2. Services - Building CRUD Data Layers.
 3. View Components - CRUD Edit and View Operations in the UI.
 4. UI Components - Building HTML/CSS Controls.
 5. View Components - CRUD List Operations in the UI.
-6. Stepping out - A walk through detailing how to add records to the application.

 The articles have changed drastically since their original release: